WindyLab/LLM-RL-Papers/README.md

 - Framework Overview:

     ![](./images/SLINVIT.png)

     ​	Demonstration of the SLINVIT algorithm in the ALFWorld environment when N=2 and the tree breadth of BFS is set to k=3.
 The task is to “clean a cloth and put it on countertop”.
 The hallucination that LLM faces, i.e., the towel should be taken (instead of cloth), is addressed by the inherent exploration mechanism in our RL framework.

+- Review

+    ​    The main idea of this article is to assign the task to an LLM, explore extensively within a BFS (Breadth-First Search) framework, generate multiple policies, and propose two ways to estimate value.
+One approach is based on code, suitable for scenarios where achieving the goal involves fulfilling multiple preconditions.
+The other approach relies on Monte Carlo methods.
+Then select the best policy with the highest value, and combine it with RL policy to enhance data sampling and policy improvement.

 ***